Section 121 of the Constitution of Urabba Parks

 |Commonwealth of Australia Constitution Act|

-Section 121 of the Constitution of Urabba Parks provides the Parliament may admit new jurisdictional divisions.
+Section 121 of the Constitution of Urabba Parks provides the Parliament may admit new regions.

-Compiled text (Section 121 - New jurisdictional divisions may be admitted or established)
+Compiled text (Section 121 - New regions may be admitted or established)

-The Parliament may admit to Urabba Parks or establish new jurisdictional divisions, and may upon such admission or establishment make or impose such terms and conditions as it thinks fit, including the incorporation of an admitted jurisdiction into an existing jurisdictional division.
+The Parliament may admit to Urabba Parks or establish new regions, and may upon such admission or establishment make or impose such terms and conditions, including the extent of representation in a House of the Parliament, as it thinks fit.

 Law not made